If you could save money on your next car, would you? Especially if you're in the market for a new EV, you may want to explore all your options.

 There's more, but you may have to dig through the HMRC list yourself!

 The good news is that you can get an electric car for personal use through your employer!
+By the way, we have covered best electric car salary sacrifice schemes here.

 A car through The Electric Car Scheme is not considered a 'company car' but is seen as an employee benefit.
 Therefore, the value of the benefit-in-kind (BIK) is set by HMRC, and that BIK is taxable.